andreeaiosip/click-a-book/README.md

 * As a _general user_, I want to be able to create an account with password protected.

+* As a _general user_, I want to be able to read synopsis of the books the book club founder posted on the website.

 * *As a registered user*, I want to navigate my way easy on the website, to browse around through the content.

-* As a _registered user_ I would like to be able to log in and log from my account to keep it secure and private.
+* As a _registered user_ I would like to be able to log in and log out from my account to keep it secure and private.

 * As a _registered user_ I would like to be able to delete my account at any point.

 * As a _registered user_ I would like to be able to comment on books.

+* As a _registered user_ I would like to be able delete comments I've posted.

+* As a _registered user_ I would like to be able update any comments I've posted.

-* As a _registered user_ I would like to be able to view, delete and edit/update any review I have posted on the web app.
+* As a _registered user_ I would like to be able delete any comments I've posted.